saahiyo/unlucid-manager/README.md

 - **Dark/Light Mode**: Fully supported themes with a premium glassmorphism aesthetic.
 - **Secure**: Your tokens are stored locally in your configuration file.

+A modern, high-performance dashboard for managing multiple Unlucid accounts, tracking gems, and automating claims.
+Built with React, Vite, and Tailwind CSS.

 ## Installation

 1.  **Clone the repository:**